FelipeFQ/Alien-invasion-project/README.md

 # Alien Invasion Game

-A Python-based 2D space shooter game built with Pygame, inspired by classic arcade games.
+A Python-based 2D space shooter game built with Pygame, demonstrating advanced Object-Oriented Programming concepts and clean code architecture.
+This project showcases my programming skills and serves as a portfolio piece for data science and software development opportunities.

 ## 🎮 Game Description